yoshidan/cosmos-sdk-add-validator/recovery_validator/README.md

 docker-compose stop peer0
 ```

-### 5. Create other node which use same config and key as peer0
+### 5. Create new node which use same config and validator as peer0

 ```sh
 docker-compose run peer2-init